reggiebain/course-assistant-bot/README.md

 1. Use Amazon Redshift and/or DocumentDB services for vectorstores of embedded files.
 2. Use AmazonS3 instances or HuggingFace Endpoint (Pro tier) to store high-parameter, high-performing LLMs.
 3. Build AWS Glue scripts to manage databases and connect with UI for performing RAG.
+Since we're, for the time being, releasing the app via Streamlit cloud-hosting to the public, we did not yet implement non open source cloud computing resources, although it is our plan to ultimately do so.
+#### Additional Use Cases
+Going forward, we feel that AI-driven course module building tools can be a valuable tool for instructors, students, and administrators.
+Our next goal is to extend this RAG pipeline and suite of tools to course content, including open-source textbooks and the notes/lectures of individual professors.
+The existing pipeline CAN already do this for notes that are embedded in HTML, Markdown, of PDF format.
+The content of Google Slides can already easily be exported to HTML.
+Why do this?
+Because this technique could allow instructors (and ultimately students) to interact with courses via LLMs that protect their intellectual property/data.
+In our opinion, the proptection of instructors IP is a huge road block to a broader use of AI within courses.
+We are developing our work into a self-contained python-based application that would allow instructors to do this.
 ## References
 [1] https://tll.mit.edu/teaching-resources/course-design/syllabus/